outdreamer/build-a-cure-1/DRINKME.md

   These components can be used to solve problems like "predicting system behavior more efficiently", by:
     - applying a problem-solving workflow, like 'break into sub-problems, solve independently, aggregate & integrate sub-solutions & test aggregate solution'
-      - breaking it into sub-problems, like 'optimize predictions', 'increase prediction accuracy' & 'optimize learning'
+      - breaking it into sub-problems, like 'optimize predictions', 'increase prediction accuracy' & 'optimize learning', with a corresponding interface query to link the problem with a solution using info formats (to break into sub-problems & integrate the sub-problem solutions) & a metric to evaluate them
       - identify key components of the problem system 'learning', like 'bias'
-      - applying an insight path having a relevant supported intent like "find & describe change rules of identified key components of the problem system to optimize"
+      - applying relevant structures, like an insight path having a relevant supported intent like "find & describe change rules of identified key components of the problem system to optimize"
       - retrieving/deriving & applying insights about the mechanics of bias
       - organizing the retrieved information (including bias insights & bias patterns) to fulfill intent 'optimize predictions', with other intents 'increase prediction accuracy' & "make 'learning' system more efficient".